OSeMOSYS/otoole/docs/functionality.rst

 *otoole* has duplicate Python methods for each of the result calculations performed in the long, short and fast OSeMOSYS implementations (which are only used when using GLPK as a solver).

+If using CPLEX, note that you need to first sort the CPLEX file which you can do from the command line e.g. ``sort cplex.sol``.

 ``otoole viz res``
 ==================